How to repeat something in Python

 Even number: 10

-The range() function isn't just for simple counting.
-You can tailor its output by passing up to three arguments: a start, a stop, and a step value.
+The range() function isn't limited to just a stop value; you can also specify a start and a step.
 This lets you create more complex sequences for your loops.
-In the example, range(2, 11, 2) generates a sequence with specific rules:
+In this example, range(2, 11, 2) generates a sequence with specific rules.

 Repeating sequences with the * operator